AJP-432/allmind/.github/status.md

 - ✅ Connect to Google's Gemini API (in the websocket)
 - ✅ Have real-time websocket communication with the Websocket and Gemini and make a unit test
 - ✅ Connected backend websocket to frontend, with a responsive, scrollable chat area and chat messages
+- ✅ Messages are being stored in Firestore correctly, with cols: Type: str (either "user" or "copilot"), Content: str, Timestamp: datetime (in format of int64 by GO: time.Now().UTC().UnixMilli())

 ## Available NPM Scripts